 Protect yourself against scams:

-Be alert to the telltale sign of a scam: someone asking by telephone or email for payment in pre-paid debit cards or through a MoneyGram transfer, or to send money to an out-of-state address.
+Be alert to the telltale sign of a scam: someone asking by telephone or email for payment in pre-paid debit cards, through third party mobile payment app, through a MoneyGram transfer, or to send money to an out-of-state address.
 Never arrange payment or divulge account or personal information, including Social Security numbers or debit or credit card information, over the telephone unless you are certain you are speaking to a PSE&G representative.

 Customers should also know what PSE&G will and won’t discuss over the phone.
 A genuine PSE&G representative will ask to speak to the “Customer of Record.”
 If that person is available, the representative will explain why they are calling and provide the account name, address and current balance.
 If the person on the phone does not provide the correct information, it is likely the customer is not speaking with a PSE&G representative.